 - never put into the bin loose

 If you’re not sure if you are producing infectious waste, please speak to your healthcare professional.

-You can take old, out of date or surplus medication back to your local pharmacy.
+Residents can take old, out of date or surplus medication back to their local pharmacy.

 Your personal data

 Our operational services privacy notice explains how we will handle your personal information.

 If you have any other questions about our services, you can contact us at email@example.com

 If you are unable to use online forms, please call 020 7364 5000